 The twisty tree shapes, Cholla cactus forests, and blobby boulders in Joshua Tree make wonderful Dr. Seuss-style memories for your kiddos on this desert adventure.
 For a quick day trip from the incredibly kid-friendly Palm Springs, stick to exhibitions along the main roads; for a hike, the one-mile loop trail through Hidden Valley is a good introduction for little ones.
 Start your adventure at the West entrance, then work your way along the road exiting the park at the South.
 The most scenic sections will be located close to the road at the beginning of the trip.
 If you really want to immerse yourself in the beauty of the place for several days, think about staying at these little private pods at the Bonita Domes.

-More details on what to do in Julian may be found here.
+Get even more details on what to do in Julian here.

 The Channel Islands

 Cruise across the sunny sea through a shroud of fog to emerge on your own Galapagos-like sanctuary; one of the pristine Channel Islands.
 Santa Cruz is probably the best island for a first visit, as it’s the largest and offers the most amenities.
 But if you’re traveling with bigger kids, Anacapa is a beautiful and wild adventure.
 Either island turns into a pristine nature visit for kids of all ages where on the boat over you can see dolphins and whales and when you get to the island you can see the mice and dwarf fox that call the island home.
 When you get to Santa Cruz, which is the only island with running water and a visitor center, you can take a hike with the naturalist volunteer who takes the boat ride over with you, and learn all about the history of the island from the Chumash settlers to the ranchers who raised cattle here as well as the island’s new life as a National Park.
 If your family is adventurous or has been to the islands before, consider booking a kayak tour or camping on the island.